ShahsTestingZone/100-Days-of-Kotlin/log.md

 # 100 Days Of Code (Kotlin) - Log

+### Day 12: November 29th, 2021 (Monday)

+**Today's Progress**:
+Today I focused on section 5.3: Data binding with ViewModel and Live Data.
+I updated the app for 'Guess the word' and added the below elements.
+- I learnt how to integrate ViewModel with data binding.
+- I learnt how to integrate LiveData with data binding.
+- I learnt how to use listener bindings to replace the click listeners in a fragment.
+- I learnt how to add string formatting to data-binding expressions.

+The project I worked on this section is called 'Guess the word'.

 ### Day 11: November 28th, 2021 (Sunday)

 **Today's Progress**:
-Today I focused on section 5.2 on LiveData and LiveData Observers.
+Today I focused on section 5.2: LiveData and LiveData Observers.

-I updated the 'Guess the word' app to use LiveData, this way the variables in the viewmodel can only be accessed as read only by external classes.
+- I updated the 'Guess the word' app to use LiveData, this way the variables in the viewmodel can only be accessed as read only by external classes.

-I learnt about Encapsulation and then used the kotlin backing property method to make changes to the variables e.g. score and word.
+- I learnt about Encapsulation and then used the kotlin backing property method to make changes to the variables e.g. score and word.

 Understanding the code for this project was difficult at first but became more interesting as I found different ways to trigger the observers e.g. using a button (attached to a  listener) to then   trigger a function in the view model which updates a LiveData<Boolean> function. which can then trigger something else in your Activity or Fragment as the observer now been re-triggered.

+The project I worked on this section is called 'Guess the word'.

 ### Day 10: November 27th, 2021 (Saturday)